kedar9444/ngx-frappe-charts/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Thanks to Frappe Charts for creating this awesome library.